chimenedaleu/Diur_Cy/README.md

 script_figure5_6_10.py for figures 5, 6, and 10, and
 script_figure4_9.py for figures 4 and 9.

+The probability of finding rain and the memory function are calculated using the script: memory_function.py

+TheThe script analysis_netcdf_data.py is used to analysed the Netcdf files.
+The data are then saved to be used in the files script_figure1_2_3_7_8.py,  script_figure5_6_10.py, script_figure4_9.py, memory_function.py.

+The Netcdf files are very heavy to be loaded here.
+There are available on directory:

 Data for the control simulation have the subscript "_ctrl" or "_CTRL" Data for the weakly forced simulations have the subcript "_mhalf" of "_MHALF" Data for the strongly forced simulations have the subcript "_phalf" of "_PHALF"